 Blanket purchase orders are suitable for high-volume, low-value transactions with a trusted supplier.
 They reduce administrative overhead and enable buyers to take advantage of volume discounts or preferred pricing.

-The procurement contract process involves several key steps like need identification, supplier selection, negotiation, drafting, reviewing, and management.
+The procurement contract selection process involves several key steps like need identification, supplier selection, negotiation, drafting, reviewing, and management.

 Let's explore each step in detail: